A Heuristic Study of Temperature: Quantum Circuitry in Thermal Systems: Summary and Outlook

-\begin{enumerate} \item \textbf{Deepening the Quantitative Mapping between $\Xi$ and Physical Resources:} Focus on developing theoretical models that can precisely associate the abstract complexity budget $\Xi$ with a set of operational physical resource parameters, and explore ways to experimentally calibrate and control effective $\Xi$. \item \textbf{Exploring Feasible Complexity Measures and Efficient Proxies:} Continue research into quantum complexity measures that are easier to analyze theoretically and measure experimentally, or develop efficient, measurable physical proxy quantities that have a reliable correspondence with $C^*$ (especially in its dynamical growth regime). \item \textbf{Rigorizing Core Assumptions and Dynamical Bounds:} Attempt to derive from more first principles, or rigorously verify under broader physical conditions, the validity of key assumptions such as "energy-equivalent temperature," and the universality and applicability range of the $T\to T_\Xi$ replacement in the complexity-temperature growth rate bound. \item \textbf{Systematic Extension to Non-Equilibrium States and Open Quantum Systems:} Construct the formal theory of CWT for non-equilibrium processes (especially steady-state and periodically driven systems) and open quantum systems, deeply investigate how the complexity budget $\Xi$ interacts with environmental decoherence, details of quantum measurement processes, and continuous energy/matter flows, and explore its application potential in understanding self-organization phenomena, information processing in living systems, and even energy efficiency in quantum technologies. \item \textbf{Experimental Verification of Core Theoretical Predictions:} Design and implement feasible experimental protocols capable of testing CWT's core predictions (such as resource constraint principles, complexity-temperature growth rate bound), especially on advanced quantum simulation and computation platforms.
+\begin{enumerate} \item \textbf{Deepening the Quantitative Mapping between $\Xi$ and Physical Resources:} Focus on developing theoretical models that can precisely associate the abstract complexity budget $\Xi$ with a set of operational physical resource parameters, and explore ways to experimentally calibrate and control effective $\Xi$. \item \textbf{Operationalizing the Complexity Budget via RCC:} A central goal in the theoretical development of CWT is to map the abstract complexity budget $\Xi$ onto a rigorous information-theoretic complexity measure.
+The framework of Reference-Contingent Complexity (RCC) \cite{liu2025structure} presents a promising candidate for this task.
+By defining a ``windowed'' complexity $C_R(\rho)$ relative to a structured vacuum $\sigma_R$—which encodes the ``observer resolution/accessible algebra''—RCC is poised to provide a microscopic foundation for the complexity generation potential $\Pi_\Xi$.
+Future efforts will be dedicated to systematically integrating the principle of ``structural fairness'' from RCC into CWT, thereby deriving precise, state-dependent thermodynamic equations of state for $\Pi_\Xi$ and associated response functions, and establishing a quantitative, testable connection between microscopic information geometry and macroscopic thermodynamic responses. \item \textbf{Rigorizing Core Assumptions and Dynamical Bounds:} Attempt to derive from more first principles, or rigorously verify under broader physical conditions, the validity of key assumptions such as "energy-equivalent temperature," and the universality and applicability range of the $T\to T_\Xi$ replacement in the complexity-temperature growth rate bound. \item \textbf{Systematic Extension to Non-Equilibrium States and Open Quantum Systems:} Construct the formal theory of CWT for non-equilibrium processes (especially steady-state and periodically driven systems) and open quantum systems, deeply investigate how the complexity budget $\Xi$ interacts with environmental decoherence, details of quantum measurement processes, and continuous energy/matter flows, and explore its application potential in understanding self-organization phenomena, information processing in living systems, and even energy efficiency in quantum technologies. \item \textbf{Experimental Verification of Core Theoretical Predictions:} Design and implement feasible experimental protocols capable of testing CWT's core predictions (such as resource constraint principles, complexity-temperature growth rate bound), especially on advanced quantum simulation and computation platforms.
 Concurrently, explore experimental avenues for indirectly probing and quantifying the complexity generation potential $\Pi_\Xi$ and its related effects by measuring the system's thermodynamic response to $\Xi$. \end{enumerate}